 Below are some tips for trick-or-treating:

 - Map out your trick-or-treat route ahead of time and check the sex offender registry to see which houses should be avoided.

 - Travel in groups that have at least one adult who can help supervise and keep kids on a safe route.

-- Only trick-or-treat in neighborhoods with which you are familiar.
+- Only trick-or-treat in neighborhoods you are familiar with.

 - Never enter homes when trick-or-treating.